W. E. B. Du Bois

 Although Du Bois was a controversial figure during his lifetime, his reputation continued to grow during the decades after his death.
 In a discussion of the revival of scholarly interest in Du Bois, Cruse and Gipson wrote: “It is important to remember that he continued to plead for a truly pluralistic culture in a world where the superiority of whites is still an a priori assumption.
 In so far as he grasped the basic dilemma of Western blacks as being a people with ‘two souls, two thoughts, two unreconciled strivings,’ Du Bois’s attitudes have been vindicated.
 He was, as we can now see, one of those unique men whose ideas are destined to be reviled and then revived, and then, no doubt, reviled again, haunting the popular mind long after his death.”

-That Du Bois has remained a central figure in considerations of race was evident in 2003 when a host of events were held around the United States to celebrate the centennial of the publication of The Souls of Black Folk.
-Atlanta's National Black Arts Festival focused on the music, dramas, and arts inspired by the book while a staged adaptation of readings from the book premiered in New York.
-In an interview with Felicia R. Lee for the New York Times, Dolan Hubbard commented: "Du Bois was a founding father of multiculturalism, of blending races and ideas.
+That Du Bois has remained a central figure in race studies.
+In 2003 a host of events were held around the United States to celebrate the centennial of the publication of The Souls of Black Folk.
+Atlanta’s National Black Arts Festival focused on the music, dramas, and arts inspired by the book while a staged adaptation of readings from the book premiered in New York.
+In an interview with Felicia R. Lee for the New York Times, Dolan Hubbard commented: “Du Bois was a founding father of multiculturalism, of blending races and ideas.
 You can trace the lineage of black music all the way to hip-hop in Souls.
-And certainly there is the religious imagination, the question of how people deal with problems of human suffering, a problem as old as Job."
-In a Black Issues in Higher Education article, Caroline Maun commented, "Du Bois, as the sorrow songs he speaks so insightfully about, taught us how to feel about race in America.
-Feeling about race—directly, honestly, and fully—can be a demanding and painful task, but part of Du Bois's message is that it is the only sure path toward social change."
+And certainly there is the religious imagination, the question of how people deal with problems of human suffering, a problem as old as Job.”
+In a Black Issues in Higher Education article, Caroline Maun commented, “Du Bois, as the sorrow songs he speaks so insightfully about, taught us how to feel about race in America.
+Feeling about race—directly, honestly, and fully—can be a demanding and painful task, but part of Du Bois’s message is that it is the only sure path toward social change.”